jamibillou/joblr/README.md

 Architecture
 ------------

-- looking into different kinds of sharings (email, social)
+- looking into different kinds of sharings (email, social) and solve the mess
 - rename sharings into messages
-- make sense of social sharings: what do we store?
+- make sense of social sharings: what should we store?

 Clean up
 --------